yannick-cw/poc_analyzer/README.md

 - average uppercase letters used
 - average word length

 From this approach we learned, that it does not work at all.
-All these features, combined or individually, where distributed very event between the political parties.
+All these features, combined or individually, where distributed very even between the political parties.

 So we decided to classify with the [bag of words approach](https://en.wikipedia.org/wiki/Bag-of-words_model).
 Furthermore we also tried to use n-grams but found no improvement in the classification results.